CiscoCloud/vaquero-docs/docs/current/README.md

 6. Make sure that pathing is correct for config and files required

 ## [Vaquero Validate](validator.html)
-CLI tool that is for validating your data model before you push it through Vaquero
+A CLI tool for validating your data model before you push it through Vaquero

 ## Sending Webhooks to Vaquero Master